MENU

 08. Śarabhaṅga (शरभङ्ग) He was a great sage living in the Daṇḍaka forest.
 Before Rāma visited his āśrama18, Indra appeared to take the sage to the abode of Brahma world.
 The last wish of sage Śarabhaṅga was to meet Rāma before leaving the mortal world.
 After meeting Rāma and performing the necessary rites, the sage burned himself by throwing his gross body into the fire, and his divine (subtle) body rose to heaven.

-09. Sutīkṣṇa (सुतीक्ष्ण - สุตีกษณะ), before Rāma came to visit his āśrama, Indra invited him to visit the world of the gods.
+09. Sutīkṣṇa or Suteekshna (सुतीक्ष्ण - สุตีกษณะ), before Rāma came to visit his āśrama, Indra invited him to visit the world of the gods.
 As Rāma neared his āśrama, Indra said, "I will come to see Rāma when I have completed my great task."
 He was the brother and disciple of

 Ṛṣi Agastya.
 He was initially called Duṣpaṇya (दुष्पण्य), was evil, but later became a good person after someone sprinkled holy water from the Gaṅgā on him.